JMS55/jms55.github.io/content/posts/2024_06_08_virtual_geometry_bevy_0_14/index.md

 This culling pass is much the same as the first, with a few key differences:
 * We skip frustum and LOD culling, as we did it the first time
 * We operate only on the clusters that we explicitly marked as second pass candidates during the first culling pass
+  * We're still doing a large 3d dispatch over all clusters in the scene, but we can early-out for the clusters that are not second pass candidates
 * We use the current transforms, instead of last frame's
 * We occlusion cull using the depth pyramid generated from the previous pass